Aug. 17/11 Update. We now have a new toll free phone number. It is (855) 538-4992. Our email address has also been changed to email@example.com.

 Rife/Bare, EMEM 2/3 and Similar Systems

-The '39 Phanotron tube is an exact duplicate (with the exception of the end caps) of the Phanotron tube that came with the original 1939 Beam Ray Machine.
+The '39 Phanotron tube is a duplicate (with the exception of the end caps) of the Phanotron tube that came with the original 1939 Beam Ray Machine.
 The tube is made from Pyrex and filled with Helium.
 The tube is pictured below.

 '39 Phanotron tube shown energized.